IBE160/SG-Oslo/docs/epics.md

 So that I can access the application.

 **Acceptance Criteria:**
-1. A registration page is created with fields for email and password.
-2. User registration is handled by Firebase Authentication.
+        1. A registration page is created with fields for email or other Firebase Authentication methods.2.
+User registration is handled by Firebase Authentication.
 3. Upon successful registration, the user is redirected to the login page.

 **Prerequisites:** Story 1.1